 Colorectal surgery typically includes the procedure of colorectal anastomosis where the diseased section of the colon or rectum is removed, and the two healthy segments on either side of it are reattached.
-Learn more about diverting stomas, related complications, and an alternative for a diverting stoma.
+Learn more about diverting stomas, related complications, and a potential alternative for a diverting stoma.

 What is a Stoma?